robotframework/robotframework/doc/userguide/src/ExecutingTestCases/ConfiguringExecution.rst

 :option:`--ProcessEmptySuite` option that can be used to alter the behavior.
 In practice this option works the same way as :option:`--RunEmptySuite` when running tests.

-.. note:: :option:`--ProcessEmptySuite` option was added in Robot Framework 2.7.2.

 Setting criticality
 -------------------